 He smiles at me.

-‘You just wrote a stupid story where you free the girl, what’s the big deal?
-You fight life with words, and it seems that even your own words fight back against you.
-You say I’m not very brave, but you’re not exactly a superhero either.
-You’re just a scared boy playing God every night, who just ran into Lucifer.’
+‘You fight life with words, and now it seems that your own words are fighting back against you.
+You say I’m not very brave, but neither are you.
+You’re just a scared boy who wants to play God and has just met Lucifer.’

-‘I told you this—no, I wrote you this when we were in your kitchen.
-You’re that part of me I wanted to save, so I wrote about you.
-I just didn’t think you were going to… you know… exist.
-Or I was ever going to bump into you.’
+‘I told you this—no, I wrote this to you when we were in your kitchen.
+You’re the part of me I wanted to save, so I wrote about you.
+I just didn’t think you’d… you know… exist.
+Or that I’d ever run into you.’

-‘This is too much for one night, do you ever wait until the second date?’
+‘This is too much for one night,’ I cry, the headache growing stronger.
+‘Do you ever wait until the second date?’

-A couple of minutes later, he tells me to go sit next to him on the sofa.
+A few minutes later, he shows me to sit next to him on the sofa.
 I go.
-He is probably sick, but for some reason — maybe because I feel like I’m inside a good film — I just need to figure it all out.
+Maybe because I feel like I’m in a good movie, and I’m never in a good movie, I just need to figure it all out.

 ‘So you wrote about a fantastic girl because you still believe in making homes out of humans.
 Am I your safe haven, the best thing you have to make up for your lost faith?’